 Despite being a small town, Bryn Mawr has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Bryn Mawr in 2010 was $33,194, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $132,776 for a family of four.
+The per capita income in Bryn Mawr in 2018 was $36,960, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $147,840 for a family of four.
 However, Bryn Mawr contains both very wealthy and poor people as well.

-Bryn Mawr is a very ethnically-diverse town.
+Bryn Mawr is an extremely ethnically-diverse town.
 The people who call Bryn Mawr home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bryn Mawr residents report their race to be White, followed by Asian.
-Important ancestries of people in Bryn Mawr include German, English, Italian, and Polish.
+Important ancestries of people in Bryn Mawr include Irish, German, Italian, English, and Russian.

 The most common language spoken in Bryn Mawr is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Spanish and Chinese.